Klodii/dotfiles/.config/nvim/README.md

     - Insert mode:
         - `^-e` to open/close the suggestion window that appear while you are typing

+Current path:
+    - Insert mode:
+        - `^-g` prints at the bottom the path of the current file

 Open history list:
 Vim can show and make you select the previous commands/searched executed,